polymath-ai/polymath-ai/core/ingest/README.md

 ## API

-### Extend `Importer` for use in the CLI
+### Extend `Ingester` for use in the CLI

-You are able to extend the `Importer` class to create your own importer.
+You are able to extend the `Ingester` class to create your own importer.

-1. Create a new class that extends `Importer`
+1. Create a new class that extends `Ingester`
 2. Implement the `getStringsFromSource` method
-   a. getStringsFromSource should return an AsyncGenerator of partially filled out bits that is the full string of data from the source.
+   a. getStringsFromSource should return an AsyncGenerator of partially filled out bits that is the *full string* of data from the source.
    b.
 The `text` property of the bit should be the full string of data from the source.
 The `info` property of the bit should be an object that contains any additional information about the bit.
 The `info` property is optional.

 ```
-class MYRSS extends Importer {
+class MYRSS extends Ingester {

   constructor() {
     super();